arlyon/arlyon.co/content/articles/principles.md

 ## Weaknesses

-- you are complacent. your ability to see the joy in anything makes it very easy to come up with reasons why this is good enough.
-You can do better.
+- you are complacent. your ability to see the joy in anything makes it very easy to come up with reasons why this is good enough. you can do better.
-- you are subconsciously agreeable. you should not be agreeable with everyone.
+- you are subconsciously agreeable. being stoic is not being a pushover, and you should not try to agree with everyone.
+- you struggle to build attachment. you can quickly make good friends, are funny, respectable, but rarely miss people or worry if you are away from them. always be aware of (and compensate for) this.

 ## Core Invariants